Last updated: June 20, 2026

 Energy and utility bills

-Virginia Energy Assistance can help with heating, cooling, and crisis energy needs.
-The state lists these main windows: fuel assistance opens from the second Tuesday in October through the second Friday in November; crisis assistance runs November 1 through March 15 for equipment and deposits, and January through March 15 for some fuel or utility bills; cooling assistance runs June 15 through August 15.
+The main state windows are: fuel assistance from the second Tuesday in October through the second Friday in November; crisis assistance from November 1 through March 15 for equipment and deposits, and January through March 15 for some fuel or utility bills; and cooling assistance from June 15 through August 15.
+Apply through CommonHelp, by phone at 855-635-4370, or with a paper form.
+For more bill steps, see ASMOM’s Virginia utility help guide.

 Health care and child care